 The staff of the LRC provides faculty members and students with computer hardware and software consulting as well as advice on the use of media in the classroom.
 Facilities and equipment are available for video and data projection.
 The College of Pharmacy’s website provides additional information and curriculum support for students and faculty members.

-In the Delgado Library, students have access to desktop computers with removable media and CD drives, professional business software, and Internet client software.
 The electronic classrooms feature desktop computers with projection equipment and a full suite of software.
 The large distance-learning classroom supports notebook computer ports.
 Wireless high-speed Internet is available throughout the Pharmacy Building.

 The goal of the Learning Resource Center is to provide the highest quality learning technology infrastructure and support services to students and faculty members.

 The Life Science Library supports the teaching and research missions of the College of Pharmacy by providing access to an extensive array of print and electronic information resources.
 The library maintains extensive holdings in pharmacology, pharmaceutics, pharmacy administration, and medicinal chemistry, with supporting materials in medicine and nutrition.
 Biochemistry and medicinal chemistry material is complemented by the collections of the Mallet Chemistry Library.
 Medical material is supplemented by additional material in nursing, pediatrics, and psychiatry at the Perry-Castañeda Library.
 Extensive collections in the social sciences and business provide additional support for the interdisciplinary interests of health outcomes and pharmacy practice.
 Current journal holdings are primarily online, while books are acquired in print or digitally as eBooks.